 |Authors:||Kong, Ho Lun|

 |Department:||Department of Electronic Engineering|

 |Supervisor:||Supervisor: Prof. Leung, K W; Assessor: Dr. Leung, S W|

 |Appears in Collections:||Electronic Engineering - Undergraduate Final Year Projects|

-Items in CityU IR are protected by copyright, with all rights reserved, unless otherwise indicated.
+Items in Digital CityU Collections are protected by copyright, with all rights reserved, unless otherwise indicated.